Top 15 Amazing Things to Do in Pisa (Italy)

 The Cathedral Museum

-A small oasis of the city is the Botanical Garden of Pisa.
-It was founded in 1544 by the botanist Luca Ghini and is the oldest botanical garden of a university in the world.
+A small oasis in the city of Pisa is the enchanting Botanical Garden.
+It was founded in 1544 by the botanist Luca Ghini and is nowadays the oldest botanical garden of a university in the world.
 The entrance fee is moderate and there are all kinds of beautiful things to see, especially for botany fans.
-Various species of cacti, agaves, an evergreen magnolia, date palms, bamboo and the two oldest trees in the park, a ginkgo biloba and the magnolia grandiflora, both dating back to 1787, are just a few of the green highlights.
+Various species of cacti, agave, an evergreen magnolia, date palms, bamboo and the two oldest trees in the park, a ginkgo biloba and the magnolia grandiflora, both dating back to 1787, are just a few of the green highlights.

 River Arno & Church Santa Maria della Spina

 During a city walk through Pisa, a visit to the banks of the Arno River should not be missed because also here, numerous attractions await you.
 On a stroll along the riverbank, you can marvel at the countless colorful townhouses and palaces, but also many museums are located here.
 If you cross the historic bridge Ponte Soferino, you will also come directly to the church of Santa Maria della Spina, a wonderful little church that is a popular photo motif.
 Also interesting there is the Palazzo Blu, a pretty palace from the 14th century.